The Ultimate Guide to

 Data controllers are people, agencies, organizations or authorities who oversee the processing of personal data, determining the purpose for and means of processing this information.
 For example, if you’re an e-commerce company that sells goods online to EU citizens and you’d like to collect consumers’ physical and email addresses to notify them of shipments and send them promotional emails, you’re considered a data controller under GDPR.

-Controllers are responsible for implementing appropriate technical and organizational measures proving data processing is performed in accordance with GDPR regulations and enforcing appropriate data protection policies when necessary.
-Controllers must adhere to a “by default” practice of only processing data essential for each specific purpose of the processing.
+Controllers are responsible for implementing appropriate technical and organizational measures to ensure that data processing is performed in accordance with GDPR regulations and enforcing appropriate data protection policies when necessary.
+Controllers must implement data protection by default measures, ensuring that only personal data necessary for each specific purpose of the processing is processed.

 Data processors work by specific contracts to process data on behalf of controllers.
 Processors work under the strict orders of controllers, processing data only on the documented instructions of a controller.

-Processors must assist controllers in meeting all compliance obligations, such as deleting or returning all data after completing processing services.
+Processors must assist controllers in meeting all compliance obligations, such as deleting or returning all personal data to the controller after the end of the provision of services relating to processing, and deleting existing copies unless Union or Member State law requires storage.
 In the same e-commerce example, the data processor is the email marketing software company that’s used by the e-commerce company to send promotional emails to EU customers.
 Because it is processing data that belongs to EU data subjects, even if the email tool company is incorporated in the U.S., it still needs to abide by GDPR.

 What is the process for becoming GDPR Compliant?